dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

 ## Anchor Calculations

-The following image illustrates anchors calculation with respect to a control’s parent’s display rectangle.
-The "red" rectangle is the parent’s display rectangle, and the "green" rectangle is the anchored control’s (button) bounds.
+The following image illustrates anchors calculation with respect to a control's parent's display rectangle.
+The "red" rectangle is the parent's display rectangle, and the "green" rectangle is the anchored control's (button) bounds.
 - `Left` arrow indicates the X coordinate of the button location with respect to parents display rectangle.
 - `Top` arrow indicates the Y coordinate of the button location with respect to parents display rectangle.
-- `Right` arrow indicates the distance from right edge of parent’s rectangle where button is placed.
+- `Right` arrow indicates the distance from right edge of parent's rectangle where button is placed.
-- `Right` arrow indicates the distance from bottom edge of parent’s rectangle where button is placed.
+- `Right` arrow indicates the distance from bottom edge of parent's rectangle where button is placed.

     ![AnchorCalculations](images/AnchorCalculations.png)

 In the above picture the boundary marked in `red` is a container hosting the control (boundary marked with `green`).
-The control can define its anchor property to explicitly tell the layout engine how its bounds change relative to its parent’s bounds.
+The control can define its anchor property to explicitly tell the layout engine how its bounds change relative to its parent's bounds.
 For example:
 ```CS
 this.button14.Anchor = (System.Windows.Forms.AnchorStyles.Bottom
  | System.Windows.Forms.AnchorStyles.Left
  | System.Windows.Forms.AnchorStyles.Top
  | System.Windows.Forms.AnchorStyles.Right );
 ```
-When the control’s `Anchor` property is set, the anchors (that is, left, top, right, bottom values) are computed and stored in an internal struct `AnchorInfo`.
+When the control's `Anchor` property is set, the anchors (that is, left, top, right, bottom values) are computed and stored in an internal struct `AnchorInfo`.
 The only time the anchor values can be negative is when the control is placed/position outside/overlapped with the hosting controls bounds.

 ## Proposed solution